csci5535/csci5535.github.io/index.md

 correct or incorrect.
 In fact we go so far as to only consider such *mechanized proofs* as real proofs in this course.
 And whats more, we shall also learn proof automation techniques that let us program a machine to *generate* a proof rather than just check it!
-These and more exciting things are going to be the topics of our classroom discussions this semester.
+See the [lecture schedule](schedule) to know what else is in store.

 ## Classroom and Office Hours